lucascaton/massa/README.md

 [![Test Coverage](https://codeclimate.com/github/lucascaton/massa/badges/coverage.svg)](https://codeclimate.com/github/lucascaton/massa/coverage)
 [![Code Climate](https://codeclimate.com/github/lucascaton/massa/badges/gpa.svg)](https://codeclimate.com/github/lucascaton/massa)

-It's common to see Ruby (and Rails) projects becomming hard to maintain and less fun after a while.
+It's not rare to have Ruby (and Rails) projects becomming hard to maintain and less fun after a while.
-This gem helps you to keep its quality, good practices and security.
+This gem helps you to keep or increase the quality, good practices and security of your projects.

-**Massa** can run in your CI and it will run different code analyzers tools, instead of only running your automated tests.
+**Massa** can run in your CI using different code analyzers tools along with automated tests, instead of running only your automated tests.

 You can either use only the [default tools](https://github.com/lucascaton/massa/blob/master/config/default_tools.yml) or adding custom ones by using a [simple config file](https://github.com/lucascaton/massa#usage).